Clifton

 It was christened ‘The People’s Church’.

-Immediately after the consecration the Rev. S. Verney left to become Canon of Coventry Cathedral.
+In October 1958 the Rev. S. Verney left Clifton to become Canon of Coventry Cathedral.

 The church consisted of nave and chancel in one church, anteroom and hall, choir, two vestries, organ loft, and a tower with 7 bells.